KahShuen/cs-32-final-project/README.md

 - users_db.json: stores user data

 Credits:
 - We used Codex and Claude to help us with this code.
-Most of it was written by the team.
 We used the AI to help with architecting the timeslots, and generating test inputs and testing edge cases.